NICHD-BSPC/intro-rnaseq-hpc/lessons/03_working_on_HPC.md

 /gpfs/gsfs11/users/changes/mambaforge/condabin:/usr/local/slurm/bin:/usr/local/bin:/usr/X11R6/bin:/usr/local/jdk/bin:/usr/local/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/usr/local/mysql/bin:/home/changes/opt/bin:/data/changes/mambaforge/condabin:/data/NICHD-core1/bin
 ```

-This output is a lot more complex!
-Let's break it down.
+This output is a lot more complex than the output from \$HOME!
 When you look closely at the output of `echo $PATH`, you should a list of full paths separated from each other by a ":".

 ### What are all these paths?
 And what do they represent?